Skip to content

 Model backing

 First you'll need to choose how to back the block model.
-In Nova, you can either use existing vanilla block states (stateBacked(/*...*/)) or item display entities (entityBacked(/*...*/) for custom blocks.
-Both options have their own advantages and disadvantages, which are explained in more detail in the KDocs (here, here).
+In Nova, you can either use existing vanilla block states (stateBacked(/*...*/)), item display entities (entityBacked(/*...*/), or item display entities with a custom item model definition (entityItemBacked(/*...*/)) for custom blocks.
+All options have their own advantages and disadvantages, which are explained in more detail in the KDocs (here, here).
 Additionally, only tile-entities can use entity-backed models.

 In the following code snippet, I chose to back the custom block via mushroom blocks: